titoBouzout/angelia.io/readme.md

 ## Server Listeners

-The listeners for client messages are defined by the names of the methods of classes.
-You can add as many classes as you want to the collection of listeners.
-The name of the classes doesn't matter, only the method names.
+To listen for a message you just create a class with any name, and give to a method the name of the thing you want to listen to.
+You then add your class to the listeners as `WebSocketServer.Listeners.add(MyClass);` and you are done.

-If you are building a chat you may write something like this:
+If you are building a chat you may write something like this

 ```JavaScript
 import WebSocketServer from 'angelia.io/server';